This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

-The wound will be trimmed to produce a wound bed with edges.
-Incisions will be made in the donor site to make the skin flap.
+Your surgeon will trim the wound to make a wound bed with edges.
+He or she will make incisions in the donor site to make the skin flap.
 The thickness of the skin flap will be made equal to the wound and will include a thin layer of fat.
-The skin flap will be further trimmed to the exact size and shape of the wound site so that it fits perfectly.
-It will be moved over to the wound site and stitches will be used to attach it.
-Bandages will be placed over the skin flap and donor site.
+The skin flap will be further trimmed to the exact size and shape of the wound site so that it fits correctly.
+Your surgeon will move the skin flap to the wound site and stitches will be used to attach it.
+He or she will place bandages over the skin flap and donor site.

 After your surgery:

 You will be taken to a room where you can rest.
-Caregivers will check on you.
+Healthcare providers will check on you.
 When they see that you are ready, you may be allowed to go home.
 If you are staying in the hospital, you will be taken to your hospital room.
-Do not get out of bed until your caregiver says it is okay.
-A caregiver may remove the bandage soon after your surgery to check the area.
+Do not get out of bed until your healthcare provider says it is okay.
+A healthcare provider may remove the bandage soon after your surgery to check the area.